-- Modernize and open global markets to reflect the same principles manufacturers seek here at home: nondiscrimination, fairness, equal opportunity and competition. - Improve our ability to eliminate foreign marketdistorting practices, including by holding countries like China accountable for practices that harm manufacturers and their employees in the United States. - Improve U.S. global competitiveness, support innovation, grow the economy and strengthen the industrial base.
+- Open global markets to ensure that manufacturers benefit from the same principles that we seek here at home: nondiscrimination, fairness, equal opportunity and competition. - Improve our ability to eliminate foreign market-distorting practices, including by holding countries like China accountable for practices that harm manufacturers and their employees in the United States. - Improve U.S. global competitiveness, support innovation, grow the economy and strengthen the industrial base.

-- Implement a global competitiveness bill that includes funding for the expansion of domestic production of semiconductors, counterfeiting measures that protect American manufacturing workers and consumers, funding to increase the resiliency of domestic supply chains, provisions to promote STEM workforce development and essential trade tools needed to ensure the global technological and economic leadership of our nation, and not China. - Negotiate cutting-edge trade agreements, including those with major U.S. trading partners, to provide certainty in the global marketplace, open markets for U.S.-manufactured goods, eliminate unfair barriers and set fairer and stronger standards. - Enforce existing U.S. trade agreements and trade rules, including ensuring full implementation of the United States-Mexico-Canada Agreement.
+- Implement the CHIPS and Science Act to ensure expansion of domestic production of semiconductors and pursue additional legislation that includes anti-counterfeiting measures that protect American manufacturing workers and consumers, funding to increase the resiliency of domestic supply chains, provisions to promote STEM workforce development and tariff relief. - Get the United States back on the global playing field by negotiating cutting-edge trade agreements, including those with major U.S. trading partners, to provide certainty, open markets for U.S.-manufactured goods, eliminate unfair barriers, set fairer and stronger standards, diversify sources for trade and ensure supply chain resiliency. - Fully and comprehensively enforce existing U.S. trade agreements and trade rules, including full implementation of the United States-Mexico-Canada Agreement, in ways that benefit manufacturing in the United States. - Oppose efforts to undermine critical global IP protections, including efforts to broaden an already problematic waiver of IP negotiated at the World Trade Organization, and instead advance initiatives that will leverage trade to

-- Oppose efforts to waive critical IP protections, and instead advance initiatives that will leverage trade to fight COVID-19, enhance future pandemic preparedness and support the global economic recovery. - Recommit to and strengthen relationships with trading partners to reform and modernize international trade rules and institutions, such as the WTO. - Support and continue to improve U.S. export promotion and export financing tools, and reform export control policies. - Modernize U.S. and foreign customs operations to cut red tape and expedite legitimate trade in the United States and across foreign borders. - Further modernize the U.S. tariff code, including the enactment of a new Miscellaneous Tariff Bill.
+- fight COVID-19, enhance future pandemic preparedness and support the global economic recovery. - Accelerate efforts to release a clear, comprehensive U.S.-China strategy that covers trade and economic priorities to address problematic Chinese policies and behaviors, refines current enforcement tools to avoid undue harm for manufacturers and workers in the United States and provides business certainty. - Recommit to and strengthen relationships with trading partners to reform and modernize international trade rules and institutions, such as the WTO. - Support and continue to improve U.S. export promotion and export financing tools and reform export control policies. - Modernize U.S. and foreign customs operations to cut red tape and expedite legitimate trade in the United States and across foreign borders. - Further modernize the U.S. tariff code, including the enactment of a new Miscellaneous Tariff Bill.